 The content of this blog post is solely my personal views.

 They’ve already started.
 “Go back to Africa” they chant.
 “Nigger” they say, without shame anymore, because the leader of the free world used his campaign to incite hate and bigotry.
-He made fun of a disabled reporter, he vilified Muslims and he said we needed a wall for Mexico because their immigrants are criminals and rapist.
+He made fun of a disabled reporter, he vilified Muslims and he said we needed a wall for Mexico because their immigrants are criminals and rapists.
 He called us “The African Americans” and asked us “What do you have to lose?” only making it more apparent he would never be in touch with us as a people.
 “Sir, we have a lot to lose with you because you don’t get it” I replied back to the TV screen, my voice unheard.
-But to make matters worst, his treatment of woman came out like a whirlwind and eventually just dusted under the rug.
+But to make matters worse, his treatment of women came out to the press like a whirlwind and eventually, it was just dusted under the rug.
 No one cared that he sexually harassed and assaulted women, exclaiming “just grab them by the…” too explicit for my blog.
-As women we are already dealing with sexual harassment in the workplace at record numbers, will having a president who partakes in this behavior only make our situation worst?
+As women we are already dealing with sexual harassment in the workplace at record numbers, will having a President who partakes in this behavior only make our situation worse?
 And after listing all of the wrongdoings of this man, on Tuesday November 8, 2016, a day I will never forget, we made Donald Trump the President of the United States.
 Yep, America voted and their voice was heard.